eZmaxinc/eZmax-SDK-go/docs/CommonResponseErrorEzsignformValidation.md

 NewCommonResponseErrorEzsignformValidationWithDefaults instantiates a new CommonResponseErrorEzsignformValidation object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSErrorMessage

-`func (o *CommonResponseErrorEzsignformValidation) GetSErrorMessage() string`

-GetSErrorMessage returns the SErrorMessage field if non-nil, zero value otherwise.

-### GetSErrorMessageOk

-`func (o *CommonResponseErrorEzsignformValidation) GetSErrorMessageOk() (*string, bool)`

-GetSErrorMessageOk returns a tuple with the SErrorMessage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSErrorMessage

-`func (o *CommonResponseErrorEzsignformValidation) SetSErrorMessage(v string)`

-SetSErrorMessage sets SErrorMessage field to given value.

-### GetEErrorCode

-`func (o *CommonResponseErrorEzsignformValidation) GetEErrorCode() FieldEErrorCode`

-GetEErrorCode returns the EErrorCode field if non-nil, zero value otherwise.

-### GetEErrorCodeOk

-`func (o *CommonResponseErrorEzsignformValidation) GetEErrorCodeOk() (*FieldEErrorCode, bool)`

-GetEErrorCodeOk returns a tuple with the EErrorCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEErrorCode

-`func (o *CommonResponseErrorEzsignformValidation) SetEErrorCode(v FieldEErrorCode)`

-SetEErrorCode sets EErrorCode field to given value.

-### GetASErrorMessagedetail

-`func (o *CommonResponseErrorEzsignformValidation) GetASErrorMessagedetail() []string`

-GetASErrorMessagedetail returns the ASErrorMessagedetail field if non-nil, zero value otherwise.

-### GetASErrorMessagedetailOk

-`func (o *CommonResponseErrorEzsignformValidation) GetASErrorMessagedetailOk() (*[]string, bool)`

-GetASErrorMessagedetailOk returns a tuple with the ASErrorMessagedetail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetASErrorMessagedetail

-`func (o *CommonResponseErrorEzsignformValidation) SetASErrorMessagedetail(v []string)`

-SetASErrorMessagedetail sets ASErrorMessagedetail field to given value.

-### HasASErrorMessagedetail

-`func (o *CommonResponseErrorEzsignformValidation) HasASErrorMessagedetail() bool`

-HasASErrorMessagedetail returns a boolean if a field has been set.

 ### GetAObjEzsignformfielderror